In this article

 There are four different types of DBS checks.
 These are suitable for different job roles and purposes, depending on the ‘depth’ of the check.
 These are:

 The standard DBS check is often required for law, accountancy, banking and administration positions.
-The individual can’t apply for it themselves – it must be done by the organisation who is hiring the person.
+The individual can’t apply for it themselves – it must be done by the organisation that is hiring the person.

 The standard DBS certificate contains information on spent and unspent convictions, reprimands, cautions and final warnings as found on the Police National Computer.